 - System or source code is created and then testing is done.

 - Transition –

-- Final project is released to public.
+- The final project is released to the public.

 - Transit the project from development into production.

 - Defects are removed from the project based on feedback from the public.

 - Production –